FOREX-Soft U.S. jobs data pin down dollar, euro hostage to Greek vote

 By Anirban Nag

-LONDON, July 3 (Reuters) - The dollar fell against a basket of currencies on Friday, hurt by softer-than-expected U.S. employment data amid thin volumes with most investors staying on the sidelines before Greece’s weekend referendum on bailout conditions.
+LONDON, July 3 (Reuters) - The dollar fell against a basket of currencies on Friday, hurt by softer than expected U.S. employment data and with most investors staying on the sidelines before Greece’s weekend referendum on bailout conditions.

-Volumes eased in the afternoon session in Europe with U.S. markets closed for Independence Day.
-Caution reigned, with investors trimming positions in riskier assets and currencies before the Greek vote on Sunday on an international bailout deal that could determine whether the country stays in the euro zone.
+Volumes were low, with U.S. markets closed for Independence Day.
+Caution reigned, with investors trimming positions in riskier assets and currencies before the Greek vote on Sunday on an international bailout deal that could ultimately determine whether the country stays in the euro zone.

 “With liquidity thin and the Greek referendum coming up, not many would want to take large positions going into the weekend.
 The U.S. jobs report has taken the wind out of the sails for the dollar for the time being,” said Alvin Tan, currency strategist at Societe Generale.